The Clear Edge

 The roadmap works because of three moves most founders skip.

-Most founders build everything on the roadmap simultaneously.
-“I’ll set up CRM AND document processes AND create pricing sheet.”
+Most founders try to build everything on the roadmap at once: “I’ll set up the CRM and document processes and create the pricing sheet.”

-That spreads focus.
-Nothing gets finished.
-Revenue stays flat.
+That spreads focus, nothing gets finished, and revenue stays flat.

-The filter: Build only your current stage.
-Everything else goes on the “build later” list.
+The filter: Build only for your current stage and put everything else on a “build later” list.

 Build now (Stage 1):